soominimini/teaching/README.md

-# 📘 ECE 657: Starter Assignment Files
+# 📘 ECE 457B | 657: Starter Assignment Files

-Welcome to the starter files repository for **ECE 657: Fundamentals of Machine Learning** at the University of Waterloo.
+Welcome to the starter files repository for **Machine Learning** at the University of Waterloo.
 This repository contains the initial materials you’ll need to begin your course assignments.

 ## 📁 Directory Structure